 Can I work when participating in the Pre-Law Academy?

 Due the number of classroom hours required to earn seven credit hours in a month and due to the amount of preparation you will have for classes, you are strongly encouraged to focus on the Pre-Law Academy courses and not to work during the program.

 Will I be required to take the practice LSAT if I've already taken a practice exam?

 The practice LSAT is a required part of the seminar course, so you must take it even if you have taken it before.
-Also, we will not have class on the date of the actual LSAT in June 2017 so that students who sign up to take the exam will not miss any class.
+Also, we will not have class on the date of the actual LSAT on June 11th so that students who sign up to take the exam will not miss any class.

 Will there be books for all of the courses?